 Art directors formulate design concepts, create specifications and oversee advertisements through the production cycle.
 Supervising graphic designers and copywriters, they have the final say over all aspects of the design and ensure that they conform to specifications.
 In addition to acting as managers, art directors contribute graphic design work.
 After the design is complete, the art director may meet with the client to present the finished product and confirm the client's satisfaction.

 Art directors typically start out as entry-level designers who demonstrate exceptional creative skills and leadership talents.
 According to the BLS, some art directors complete programs in arts administration or management to learn project management and other business administration skills.

-The BLS projects a slower-than-average 2% increase in employment of art directors during the 2014-2024 decade.
-As reported by the BLS, art directors earned a mean salary of $101,990 as of 2015.
+The BLS projects to show little or no change with only 1% increase in employment of art directors during the 2018-2028 decade.
+As reported by the BLS, art directors earned a median salary of $92,780 as of 2018.

 Copywriters compose the text within the advertisement.
 They work with the client to create slogans and themes that help market products in all media, including print, online and television.
 Copywriters consult with clients to learn about their products and their customers.
 Additionally, copywriters meet with other advertising staff members to discuss the copy's style, length and graphic components.
 They use the appropriate language and tone for the medium, the target market and the type of product.
 When drafts aren't approved by supervisors, they edit and revise as appropriate.

 The BLS states that copywriters typically need at least a bachelor's degree.
 Advertising, public relations and related fields are possible majors for copywriters.
 Some schools offer degrees in advertising with a copywriting concentration.
 Classes may include persuasive writing, advertising research, visual communication, creative thinking, print copywriting and broadcast copywriting.
 Copywriters also need excellent computer skills and knowledge of electronic publishing, Web design and multimedia software.